 This is standard stuff because mechanisms used to deploy software to endpoints are finite.
 But what are the merits of agent-based vs. agentless systems?
 Misunderstanding this can make or break your continuous deployment initiative.

 Disadvantages of an Agent-based Release Automation Solution

-Agent-based systems require an agent installed on every endpoint to receive code and system updates.
-Perhaps not a significant issue in small companies, but this can be a showstopper for Agile DevOps initiatives in larger enterprises.
-Furthermore, big businesses have hundreds, if not thousands, of endpoints and so resource requirements are substantial.
-Think of microservices and containers.
+- Installing Agents to Thousands of Endpoints – Agent-based systems require an agent installed on every endpoint to receive code and system updates.
+Perhaps not a significant issue in small companies running physical machines or cloud images, but this can be a showstopper for a Kubernetes architecture with microservices and containers.
+And a ‘side car’ is not the answer.
+It just creates more stuff to manage.

-DeployHub is an agentless release automation solution and therefore, all those obstacles disappear.
+DeployHub is an agentless continuous deployment solution and therefore, all of the above obstacles disappear.

 • Availability of Agents – Not Required